nikozdev/somigame/doc/readme.md

 > but the system is not that clean right now
 > i wanna improve the keyboard organization
 > > using templates, classes and signals
+- i wanna have settings
+> there should be a module for changing properties of the game
+> > aspect ratio
+> > sound
+> > maybe even color palette
+- graphical user interfaces should be separate
+> like divided by groups... main hud, menu, settings, loading, etc...
 ## this file...
 - i do not think i am good at writing readme.md
 > but i feel i should add it anyways